isaiasnhantumbo/travel-assistant-app/frontend/README.md

 # Frontend

- - [ ]  Design a user-friendly interface with a clean layout that adapts to various screen sizes (responsive design).
-(Almost DONE)
+ - [x]  Design a user-friendly interface with a clean layout that adapts to various screen sizes (responsive design).

  - [x] Implement a search functionality that communicates with the backend to retrieve data.
  - [x] Display the results in an organized manner, with separate sections for population/GDP,